owlet42/kubeflow-docs/docs/user-guide/index.rst

 Data Exploration
 """"""""""""""""

-Let’s start with the data exploration where we can learn more about the data to understand the possible solution to the problem we need to address. **Jupyter Notebooks** is equipped in the Kubeflow core components to provide such feature.
-In Jupyter Notebook the user could share data, code, and experiments.
+Let’s start with the data exploration where you can learn more about the data to understand the possible solution to the problem you need to address. *Jupyter Notebook* is equipped in the vSphere Enterprise Kubeflow core components.
+In Jupyter Notebook you can share data, code, and make experiments.

 Data Preparation
 """"""""""""""""

-In order for ML algorithms to be effective, the traditional ETL (Extract, Transfer, Load) method can be applied to raw data to assure the quality of the data suitable for the models.
-Kubeflow offers some tools to support this:
+In order for machine learning (ML) algorithms to be effective, the traditional ETL (Extract, Transfer, Load) method can be applied to raw data to assure the quality of the data is suitable for the models. vSphere Enterprise Kubeflow integrates some tools to support this:

-- Apache **Spark** (the most popular tool to handle big data): Spark can handle a variety of formats and data sizes and are designed to scope with user’s data exploration environment.
+- Apache *Spark*: Spark is the most popular tool to handle big data.
+It can handle a variety of data formats and sizes and is designed to scope with your data exploration environment.

-- TensorFlow Transform (**TFT**): TFT helps to process the raw data efficiently in the context of the entire dataset.
+- TensorFlow Transform (*TFT*): TFT helps to process the raw data efficiently in the context of the entire dataset.

-Feature Selection
+Feature Engineering
-"""""""""""""""""
+"""""""""""""""""""

-Feature engineering is the process to transforming the raw data into features that the ML model can use.Often time, it is the most time-consuming part of the data processing and results in high amount of development and repeated features across projects.
-Kubeflow offers the feature store (feast) to user overcoming this time inefficiency and effort duplication.
+Feature engineering is the process to transform the raw data into features that the ML model can use.
+Often time, it is the most time-consuming part of the data processing and results in high amount of development and repeated features across projects. vSphere Enterprise Kubeflow offers the Feature Store (Feast) to overcome the time inefficiency and effort duplication.

 Model Development
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^

-After the data processing tasks are done and a good set of data and features is identified, the user is ready to build and train the model.
-Kubeflow offers rich features to cover this process.
+After the data processing tasks are done and a good set of data and features is identified, you are ready to build and train the model. vSphere Enterprise Kubeflow offers rich features to cover this process.

 Model Training
 """"""""""""""

-Once the user has constructed a model from the algorithm, he can employ the Kubeflow **Training Operators** to perform the model training.
-The list of the Training Operators offered by Kubeflow is growing from coming releases.
-Here is the highlights:
+Once you construct a model from the algorithm, you can employ the vSphere Enterprise Kubeflow *Training Operators* to perform the model training.
+The list of the Training Operators offered by vSphere Enterprise Kubeflow is growing from coming releases.
+Here are the highlights:

-- TensorFlow (TFjob)
+- TFJob (TensorFlow)

-- PyTorch (PyTorchjob)
+- PyTorchJob (PyTorch)

-- Apache MXNet (MXjob)
+- MXJob (Apache MXNet)

-- XGBoost (XGBoostjob)
+- XGBoostJob (XGBoost)

-- MPI (MPIjob)
+- MPIJob (MPI)

-- PaddlePaddle (Paddlejob)
+- PaddleJob (PaddlePaddle)

-By employing these operators, users can effectively manage the model training process, monitor progress, and scale their experiments to find the best algorithm.
-With Kubeflow’s operators, users have the flexibility to tackle complex machine learning tasks while minimizing infrastructure complexities.
+By employing these operators, you can effectively manage the model training process, monitor progress, and make experiments to find the best algorithm.
+With vSphere Enterprise Kubeflow’s operators, you have the flexibility to tackle complex ML tasks while minimizing infrastructure complexities.

 Model Tuning
 """"""""""""